Mastering the game of Poker does not only mean having the skills, keen eye and winning confidence, it also entails talking in the language of Poker.

 - One's turn to act during a hand.

-- Used to describe a game in which there is a lot of betting and raising.
+- Used to describe a game in which there is a lot of placing sweeps coins and raising.

-A bet that places all of your chips into the pot.
+A play that places all of your chips into the pot.

 Hitting your needed cards on the turn and the river to make your hand.
 For example, if there's one heart on the board and you have two in your hand and two more hearts show up on the turn and river, you've hit a "backdoor" flush.